volkanozsarac/EzGM/README.md

 ### Reference
 If you are going to use the code presented herein for any official study, please refer to Ozsarac V, Monteiro R.C., Calvi, G.M.
 (2021).
 Probabilistic seismic assessment of RC bridges using simulated records.
-Structure and Infrastructure Engineering (Accepted).
+Structure and Infrastructure Engineering.